vatsalsharma1234/Tiny-Search-Engine/README.md

 data → doc1, doc3
 algorithms → doc1, doc3
 search → doc2

-This allows very fast lookups during search.

-2. Query Phase
+2. Query Processing

-When a user enters a search query:
+When a user searches for a word:

-The system looks up the word in the index.
+The word is looked up in the index.

-Retrieves all documents containing the word.

-Ranks them by frequency of occurrence.

-Returns the most relevant results.
+Relevant documents are retrieved.

+Documents are ranked based on word frequency.

+Results are returned.

 Example